-Long-Term Care Benefit rates (Level A, Level B, and Level C, are based on the extent of the recipient's dependence on others, or the extent of supervision a recipient requires (as established by the ADL Dependence Test).
+Long-Term Care Benefit rates are based on the extent of the recipient's dependence on others, or the extent of supervision a recipient requires (as established by the ADL Dependence Test).

-- The Level A Long-Term Care Benefit is a benefit at a rate of 91%.
+- The Level A Long-Term Care Benefit is a benefit at a rate of 91% for those for whom it was established before November 2018.

 - The benefit is equal to 9.75 weekly hours ("service units") with a personal care giver (Israeli or Foreign Nursing Care Worker) or 5 weekly hours (5 service units) to those entitled to a reduced benefit amount because of their income.